zoezheng04/RISC-V-CPU/statements/gurjan.md

 ## Debugging Pipelining

-After completing the single cycle cpu, I also helped out Arjan with the debugging of the pipelined cpu, but my contribution was mainly verbal advice.
+After completing the single cycle CPU, I also helped Arjan with the debugging of the pipelined CPU by providing verbal advice.

 One problem we faced was that the branch instructions weren’t working properly.
-The problem was that the branch instructions needed a delay of 2 clock cycles but we only had one.
+The problem was that the branch instructions needed a delay of 2 clock cycles, but we only had one.
 To temporarily test this, we added a NOP after each branch instruction and the f1 programme was being executed as expected.
-However using a NOP would defeat the purpose of the hazard unit and so we discussed how to implement this in the cpu and we came with the idea of adding another register to implement 2 stalls.
+However, using a NOP would defeat the purpose of the hazard unit, so we discussed how to implement this in the cpu; we came with the idea of adding another register to implement 2 stalls.
 Arjan then went on to implement the necessary changes.

 When testing with the reference programme, there was a problem with the load instructions.
-Looking at the waveform, I saw that the problem was that the MemType and ResultSrc flags were high after the memory was supposed to be accessed due to the pipelining registers.
+Looking at the waveform, I saw that the problem was that the MemType and ResultSrc flags were high after the memory was supposed to be accessed.
+This was due to the pipelining registers.
 Therefore the result of the ALU, which is the address of the memory, was being outputted instead of the data located at that address.
-I passed this one to Arjan who implemented the necessary changes
+I passed this one to Arjan, who then implemented the necessary changes

 ## Cache

-My role with the cache was to implement the cache into the pipelined cpu.
+My role with the cache was to implement the cache into the pipelined CPU.
 I did this by creating a top file for the memory which contained the main memory and the cache.

 ### Direct Mapping Cache